marcduiker/azure-functions-university/lessons/cosmosdb.md

 `http://localhost:7071/api/HttpTriggerCSharp1?id=473501fc-9cbe-47ad-8de0-eb659fcfa514&region=United States of America`

-The usage of input bindings of Cosmos DB SQL API has different alternatives in Azure Functions.
-The one used was about the query string, but there are more options like `route`, `sql query`, `by Id` parameter among others.
+The usage of input bindings of Cosmos DB SQL API has different alternatives in Azure Functions, like `route`, `sql query`, `by Id` parameter and others.

 Let's look at the usage of the `route` parameters.
 At VS Code replace the Run method code with the following: